Email [email protected]

 Due to this personal connection to asbestos-related diseases, Craig wants to spend the rest of his legal career fighting for mesothelioma and lung cancer victims.

 Craig graduated from Texas A&M University in 1993 and received his law degree from South Texas College of Law in 1999.
-He is licensed in Texas, Pennsylvania and Michigan.
+He is licensed in Texas, Pennsylvania, Illinois, and Michigan.
 Craig and Angela have four children together.

 Experience and Qualifications